Timewyrm: Genesys: Plot

 The Doctor returns everyone to Mesopotamia and assists Utnapishtim in repairing his ship, making sure that the people of Anu can find an uninhabited planet to call their new home.
 Back in the TARDIS, the Doctor notices the Time Path Indicator is active, which means that they are being followed by another time machine.
 Ishtar, having assimilated TARDIS components into herself, has become the Timewyrm, and she now has the power to travel through time and space.
 The Doctor attempts to time ram the creature, but the Timewyrm evades his trap and escapes.
 Using the Time Path Indicator, the Doctor is able to track the Timewyrm to London in the 20th century, and the Doctor and Ace set out to destroy their new enemy.

-Controversy
+Reception

 Due to the presence of a topless teenage prostitute in the novel, Timewyrm: Genesys was the subject of some coverage in UK tabloids.

+In Bookwyrm, Anthony Wilson writes that when reading Timewyrm: Genesys, "you realise that the whole thing, setting aside, is an exercise in Doctor Who cliché.
+It keeps a feeling of continuity, I suppose, but it also manages not to rise above the worst of its source material."

+Elizabeth Sandifer wrote in TARDIS Eruditorum that Timewyrm: Genesys is "a book whose sole claim to being for adults amounts to the fact that Gilgamesh sexually assaults everything in sight and everybody is obsessed with breasts.
+I'm certainly not about to suggest that the idea of a good Doctor Who story about sex is impossible, but I'm pretty willing to suggest that this isn't it."